Frequently Asked Questions – Winter Quarter 2022

-Will I be able to travel in Autumn for a conference?
+Will I be able to travel in Winter for a conference?

 The University has revised its COVID-19 travel restriction, effective June 15, 2021, to allow for greater responsibility in units to assess travel requests by faculty, other academic appointees, postdoctoral researchers, staff, students, and visitors to campus (e.g., for recruitment) to account for improved conditions in many parts of the United States and internationally.
 All University-supported travel still requires review and approval by the appropriate authority named in the updated policy.
 The updated policy also provides new guidance on what constitutes University-supported travel.